mpartipilo/tikatours_src/data/extracted/content/tour/multi-country-tours/georgia-armenia-azerbaijan/grand-caucasus/itinerary.en.md

 ### Day Ten: Singagi to Dzoraget

-Enjoy breakfast this morning before checking out of your hotel and drive to the Georgia\-Armenia border.
+Enjoy breakfast this morning before checking out of your hotel and drive to the Georgia-Armenia border.
 Arrive at the town of Sadakhlo and cross into the town of Bagratashen.
 Armenia is a country rich with culture, located in the highlands surrounding the mountains of Ararat in the South Caucasus.
 With strong ties to the Christian religion, ancient